A sermon of Pope St Leo the Great

 For unless He came down to us in this humiliation, no one could reach his presence by any merits of his own.

-The very greatness of the gift conferred demands of us reverence worthy of its splendor.
+The very greatness of the gift conferred demands of us reverence worthy of its splendour.
 For, as the blessed Apostle teaches, We have received not the spirit of this world but the Spirit which is of God, that we may know the things which are given us by God.
 That Spirit can in no other way be rightly worshipped, except by offering him that which we received from him.

-But in the treasures of the Lord’s bounty what can we find so suitable to the honor of the present feast as the peace which at the Lord’s nativity was first proclaimed by the angel-choir?
+But in the treasures of the Lord’s bounty what can we find so suitable to the honour of the present feast as the peace which at the Lord’s nativity was first proclaimed by the angel-choir?

 For it is that peace which brings forth the sons of God.
 That peace is the nurse of love and the mother of unity, the rest of the blessed and our eternal home.
 That peace has the special task of joining to God those whom it removes from the world.

 So those who are born not of blood nor of the will of the flesh nor of the will of man but of God must offer to the Father the unanimity of peace-loving sons, and all of them, adopted parts of the mystical Body of Christ, must meet in the First-begotten of the new creation.
-He came to do not his own will but the will of the one who sent him; and so too the Father in his gracious favor has adopted as his heirs not those that are discordant nor those that are unlike him, but those that are one with him in feeling and in affection.
-Those who are re-modeled after one pattern must have a spirit like the model.
+He came to do not his own will but the will of the one who sent him; and so too the Father in his gracious favour has adopted as his heirs not those that are discordant nor those that are unlike him, but those that are one with him in feeling and in affection.
+Those who are re-modelled after one pattern must have a spirit like the model.

 The birthday of the Lord is the birthday of peace: for thus says the Apostle, He is our peace, who made both one; because whether we are Jew or Gentile, through Him we have access in one Spirit to the Father.